 We realize that many people may not have a thermometer at home and that even if you order one today, it could take months for delivery; however, in addition to taking your temperature, there are other ways to self-monitor.

 If any of the above-mentioned symptoms appear, take action and visit MUSC Health virtual care.
 A provider will advise you of appropriate next steps.

 Please refer to the CDC's prevention and treatment resources for information.

 There is no vaccine.
 The best way to prevent becoming infected is to avoid exposure.
 Proper handwashing is also essential to control the spread of the disease.
 Wash your hands often with soap and water for at least 20 seconds.
 Soap and water is best, but if it is not available, use an alcohol-based hand sanitizer.

-Please monitor the CDC's Coronavirus page for the most up to date general information about the outbreak.
+Please monitor the CDC's Coronavirus page (Spanish language CDC page) for the most up to date general information about the outbreak.
 Information and updates specific to MUSC Health protocols or actions will be posted here as appropriate in the days ahead.